b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

    5. Run the bridge: `ros2 run ros1_bridge dynamic_bridge`
 8. !!
 IGNORE !! --- Terminal 5 - polaris pubisher:
    1. run polaris publisher package in this workspace `rosrun ndisensor stray_position_pub 169.254.158.253`
 9. Terminal 6 - franka publisher:
     1.  cd into franka ros2 workspace: `cd ~/ros2-franka-ws`
     2. Source ros2: `source /opt/ros/foxy/setup.bash`
     3. Source the workspace: `source install/setup.bash`
     4. Before executing the code, ensure the gripper and mannequin are in position, and the grip is secure.
 Use commands for securing grip:
        1.  ``
        2. Note:
+10. Back to terminal 1: RUN AUTOMATION
+    1. Since `automatecams.py` is a ROS package in the ws, use `roslaunch roslaunch launch_pkg automation.launch cam_select:=<s>` to run the package, where `'s' = 'w' or 'f'` for webcam or fibrescope respectively.
+    2. Note **this needs to be executed before franka is executed**
-   5. To launch the motion file use: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=173.16.0.2`
+11. To launch the motion file use: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=173.16.0.2`
     1.  note: to use simulation (fake hardware) use command: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=dont_care use_fake_hardware:=true`
-   6. This opens RVIZ, and robot starts to move.
+    2. This opens RVIZ, and robot starts to move.
 Upon connection, it should send a trigger to the camera automation to start recording.
 So both should start at the same time.
-10. Back to terminal 1:
-    1. Since `automatecams.py` is a ROS package in the ws, use `rosrun automatecamspkg <s>` to run the package, where `'s' = 'w' or 'f'` for webcam or fibrescope respectively.

 # Launch file execution
 Use command: `roslaunch launch_pkg automation.launch cam_select:=<s>`, whwew 's' is 'w' or 'f', for webcam or fibrescope respectively.